c-a-ray/wordle-solver/README.md

 # Wordle Solver

-An tool to help solve Wordle puzzles by suggesting optimal word choices based on your previous guesses and feedback.
+A tool to help solve Wordle puzzles by suggesting optimal word choices based on your previous guesses and feedback.

 ## Overview

 This project is a full-stack application with:

-- A **Common Lisp backend** that provides word suggestions based on the current game state
+- A Common Lisp backend that provides word suggestions based on the current game state
-- A **React frontend** with an interactive Wordle-like UI for entering guesses and receiving suggestions
+- A React frontend with an interactive Wordle-like UI for entering guesses and receiving suggestions

 ## Prerequisites